-- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - relates to their conduct outside of work which, even if not linked to a particular act or omission, has caused a sense of unease about that adult's suitability to work with children. - • does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
+- relates to their conduct outside of work which, even if not linked to a particular act or omission, has caused a sense of unease about that adult's suitability to work with children. - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.